Last Updated on May 4, 2021 by Grow with Bovees

 How to Apply Weed and Feed?

 As mentioned earlier, weed and feed should be applied across your entire lawn, and not just to certain problematic areas.
-You can apply liquid types using a sprayer, and granular types using a spreader such as the Scotts Southern Weed & Feed + Wizz Spreader.
+You can apply liquid types using a sprayer, and granular types using a broadcast spreader such as the Scotts Southern Weed & Feed + Wizz Spreader.

 Avoid applying weed and feed more than twice to the same area, and only to the surface of the soil, because the herbicides must be absorbed by the leaves of the weeds in order to kill them.